johnny603/Bash-Game-O-Life/README.md

 # Bash Game of Life: Survival

-A terminal-based survival game that combines the rules of Conway's Game of Life with player control, strategy, and survival mechanics.
-Written entirely in Bash.
+A grid-based survival game that combines the rules of Conway's Game of Life with player control, strategy, and survival mechanics.
+Written entirely in Typescript and React.

 ## Features